GSA/piv-guides/_devconfig/ssh-linux.md

 		eval $(ssh-agent)
 		ssh-add –s libcoolkeypk11.so
 ```
-3. On other distributions, run
+3. On other Linux distributions, run
 ```
 		eval $(ssh-agent)
 		ssh-add –s opensc-pkcs11.so